AndrasKovacs/flat-maybe/README.md

      |
      tag | data

 One rather nasty thing about this solution is that our `Just` isn't parametrically polymorphic: `Just (Just Nothing)` immediately collapses to `Nothing` for any number of intermediate `Just`-s, but it works normally for any non-`Maybe` type.
+A funny consequence is that we can implement the monadic join as `unsafeCoerce`.

 Nasty this might be, the performance seems to be really good, probably the best I've seen for fast error handling.